Udo Bullmann

 Udo Bullmann (born 8 June 1956) is a German politician who has been serving as a member of the European Parliament since 1999.
 He is a member of the Social Democratic Party of Germany (SPD), part of the Party of European Socialists.

+He has been re-elected to serve as a member until 2029.
+In the 10th legislation he is the coordinator for his political group in the Committee on Development and a member in the Committee on International Trade.
+He is furthermore serving as chair of the Delegation for relations with South Africa.

 Personal life

+Udo Bullmann is married and has 3 children.